lepult/BotControl3D-Prototype/README.md

 <b>Important</b>: This is a Prototype!

 This application can be used to monitor, control and configure service robots.
-The service robots need to be integrated in the BotControlBackend by Tobit Labs.
+The service robots need to be integrated in the BotControlBackend by Tobit Laboratories.

 ![Screenshot of the Prototype](resources/Screenshot%20Uebersicht.png)